tadesouaiaia/sibArc-website/docs/workshop_practical_clive.docx.md

 this practical, you should:

 * Be able to perform cross-population analyses using BridgePRS
+  * understand what input files are required by BridgePRS
-  * setting up configuration files used as input by BridgePRS
+  * setting up configuration files used to pass arguments to BridgePRS
 * Interpret output from BridgePRS

 ### BridgePRS input data